 Kate Fay is a Case Coordinator for two alternative high schools in south Minneapolis.
 Kate is employed by PPL and has over 10 years experience in the social services field in Minneapolis.
 Kate graduated with a BS in Human Services from Metropolitan State University in St. Paul.
 Kate has been involved with Cornerstone since 2015.
 Kate has public speaking experience about domestic violence as well as group facilitation experience around dating violence and healthy relationships.

 Stephanie is a manager at Grant Thornton in the Minneapolis Advisory Services Practice.
 She attended Drake University, where she received a Bachelor of Science in Accounting and a Master of Business Administration.
 Stephanie is also a Certified Public Accountant.

 Vanessa Graetz, member at large

-Vanessa Graetz is the Online Engagement Manager at Twin Cities In Motion, organizers of the Medtronic Twin Cities Marathon.
-She manages social media strategy and execution, website content, and directs various marketing tactics for TCM’s 21 year-round events.
-Vanessa attended the University of Northwestern – St. Paul and received her bachelor’s degree in Public Relations.
-Vanessa was introduced to Cornerstone by the Holiday Box a coworker brought to the office each November.
-After donating and being invited to a few of the annual Cornerstone breakfasts, she learned about their efforts to provide a safe place for families and children dealing with domestic abuse.
-It was an easy decision to become more involved and join the Young Professionals Board.
+Vanessa Graetz is the Online Engagement Manager at Twin Cities In Motion.
+She manages social media strategy and various marketing tactics for TCM’s 21 year-round running and fitness events.
+Vanessa graduated from the University of Northwestern – St. Paul with a bachelor’s degree in Public Relations.
+She was first introduced to Cornerstone by the Holiday Box a coworker brought to the office in November 2014 and has been involved with Cornerstone ever since.

 Keziah Ojika, member at large